jebeck/dataviz-power-tools/dataviz-power-tools.md

 <small>Image source: "<a href="https://commons.wikimedia.org/wiki/File:SVG_logo.svg#/media/File:SVG_logo.svg">SVG logo</a>" by <a rel="nofollow" class="external text" href="http://www.w3.org/Graphics/SVG/">W3C</a>.
 Licensed under <a href="http://creativecommons.org/licenses/by/2.5" title="Creative Commons Attribution 2.5">CC BY 2.5</a> via <a href="//commons.wikimedia.org/wiki/">Wikimedia Commons</a></small>

 Note:
-Interactive data visualization with JavaScript is thriving, and it's a really exciting and collaborative sub-community within the broader webdev community.

-Today I'll be focusing on the most widely-used toolset in interactive dataviz on the web - using the D3 JavaScript library to build visualizations in SVG.
+What I'll be focusing on today is the most widely-used toolset in interactive dataviz on the web: this is D3, used to build visualizations in SVG.
+If you're not familiar with SVG, it's an XML-based vector image format: what this means is that all the components of an SVG image are XML elements that sit in the DOM very much like HTML elements - most SVG properties can even be styled via CSS stylesheets.

-All in all, this talk is one thing: everything I wish someone had told *me* before I embarked on the project of building a large and complex data visualization library.

 ## outline